maksufa/react-repo-viewer/README.md

 # react-app-viewer

-Basic viewer for searching and traversing through the React reps
+Basic viewer for searching and traversing through the React repos

+## How to run?

+1. Generate GitHub Personal Access Token and paste it in _ApolloClientSetup.ts_ file (Bearer Auth)
+2. Run it directly (see available scripts below) or with Docker

 ## Available Scripts